BrittanyK30/technical_documentation/README.md

 # THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF    # MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE   # FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN            # CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-#Acknowledgments
-#
-# Inspiration
-#

-# DISCLAIMER:
-#*No warranties presented, neither express nor implied.
-The information herein, is presented with in an effort to be                 #accurate, should not be construed as #true or complete; the information herein is not legal advice and should not be construed       #as legal advice.
-The information herein is #not medical advice and should not be construed as medical advice.
-This information is      # for entertainment purposes only.
-Users/Readers #are strongly encouraged to perform their own due #diligence and by utilizing/accessing # the contents of this page/site/author the #user/reader consents to use the information at his or her own risk and to hold the author  # harmless:  The author and creator, and any #of the affilites of the author/creator are held harmless and will not be held liable for  # the risk, danger, injury, or damages #to another party